alstephh/HOFSTEDE/README.md

 "DataFrame"   ---> Directory containing all the DataFrame I used for the study

-"PRESENTAION" ---> Directory containing the HTML presentation (made in markdown) with directory for images and widget  [this is the final presentation]
+"PRESENTATION" ---> Directory containing the HTML presentation (made in markdown) with directory for images and widget  [this is the final presentation]

 "Introduction_to_project" ---> A presentaion explaining the work process I used, the initial analysis and how I create the "progetto.csv"